-- a) The following rules are set out to ensure the safety of the pitchers arms. - b) Coaches are reminded that this should be their first priority!
+a) The following rules are set out to ensure the safety of the pitchers arms.

+b) Coaches are reminded that this should be their first priority!

-Mosquito: Will be using a PITCH COUNT (See Chart below) Pee Wee: Will be using a PITCH COUNT (See Chart below) Bantam: Will be using a PITCH COUNT (See Chart below) Midget: Will be using a PITCH COUNT (See Chart below)
+Mosquito: Will be using a PITCH COUNT (See Chart below) Pee Wee: Will be using a PITCH COUNT (See Chart below) Bantam: Will be using a PITCH COUNT (See Chart below) Midget: Will be using a PITCH COUNT (See Chart below) Junior: Will be using a PITCH COUNT (See Chart below)